dwyl/phase-three/braga/README.md

 ### Guests (_Short Term_)

-Guests are people who are staying with us _temporarily_ (1 night - 1 week).
+Guests are people who are visiting for a short period (1 night - 1 week).
 We _love_ having guests because they bring new ideas/perspective and tell us how we can improve.